 Practice four widely used Carnatic talas

 Listen to these exercises by Mridanga Vidvan T.R.
-Sundaresan before reading on for more details and a few tips:
+Sundaresan before reading on for more details.

 Alternative location: follow this mini-course on Archive.org >>